Skip to Main Content

 Publication Date: 2011

-Theoretical Frameworks in Qualitative Research by Contributors to this book share how they found and chose a theoretical framework, from what discipline the framework was drawn, what the framework posits, and how it influenced their study.
+The Second Edition of Theoretical Frameworks in Qualitative Research brings together some of today's leading qualitative researchers to discuss the frameworks behind their published qualitative studies.
+They share how they found and chose a theoretical framework, from what discipline the framework was drawn, what the framework posits, and how it influenced their study.
 Both novice and experienced qualitative researchers are able to learn first-hand from various contributors as they reflect on the process and decisions involved in completing their study.
-The book also provides background for novice researchers about the nature of theoretical frameworks and their importance in qualitative research; about differences in perspective about the role of theoretical frameworks in qualitative research; and about how to find and use a theoretical framework in their research.
+The book also provides background for beginning researchers about the nature of theoretical frameworks and their importance in qualitative research; about differences in perspective about the role of theoretical frameworks; and about how to find and use a theoretical framework.

 Publication Date: 2014